Régis Debray: 1960 to 1973

 Debray returned to France in 1973 following the coup by Augusto Pinochet in Chile.

 1981 to 1996

-After the election in France of President François Mitterrand in 1981, he became an official adviser to the Président on Foreign Affairs.
+After the election in France of President François Mitterrand in 1981, he became an official adviser to the President on Foreign Affairs.
 In this capacity, he developed a policy that sought to increase France's freedom of action in the world, decrease dependence on the United States, and promote closeness with the former colonies.
 He was also involved in the development of the government's official ceremonies and recognition of the bicentennial of the French Revolution.
 He resigned in 1988.

 Until the mid-1990s he held a number of official positions in France, including an honorary counselorship at France's supreme administrative court, Conseil d'État.

 In 1996, he published a memoir of his life, translated into English as Régis Debray, Praised Be Our Lords (Verso, 2007).